Many people have an interest in wine. Not just the drinking of it, but also the laying down and collection of fine wines.

 A number of factors need to be considered, including the vintage, terroir, provenance and storage conditions at the time of purchase.
 To that end, keeping the relevant records when the wine is purchased is essential.

 CGT is not payable if on the sale of wine which is not considered to be a wasting asset, the gain made since acquisition is less than £6,000.

 However, if a number of bottles are sold to the same individual, HMRC may regard this as a “set” and then only one £6,000 exemption will apply to the overall sale proceeds.

 This would apply where the bottles being sold are “similar and complementary” for example produced by the same vineyard and in the same vintage year and when the bottles sold together are of a greater worth then when sold individually.

 Collecting fine wines like other forms of collecting can be fun and rewarding, but it can be beneficial to take proper tax advice on any future disposal.

-If you’d like expert advice in this area, please contact the Moore Barlow team today.
+If you’d like expert advice in this area, please our private wealth lawyers today.